NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/docs/COMPREHENSIVE_TEST_REPORT.md

 **System Status: ✅ APPROVED FOR PRODUCTION DEPLOYMENT**

-The PulseCare Hospital Management System is ready for production use with confidence in its reliability, security, and functionality.
+The medicare Health Record Management System is ready for production use with confidence in its reliability, security, and functionality.